Auckland accountant jailed for tax fraud dating back to turn of century

-An Auckland accountant has been jailed for tax fraud dating back to the turn of the century, which saw her receive more than $700,000 she wasn't entitled too.
+An Auckland accountant has been jailed for tax fraud dating back to the turn of the century, which saw her receive more than $700,000 she wasn't entitled to.

 Alice Jardinero Monzon, 67, was sentenced in the Manukau District Court yesterday to two years and nine months in prison, and ordered to pay $10,000 in reparation.